Saturday, March 19, 2011

 Poll aggregation

-The weighted polling average includes all publicly available opinion polls.
+The projection model starts with the aggregation of all publicly available opinion polls.
 Polls are weighted by their age and sample size, as well as by the track record and past performance of the polling firm.

-The sample size weighting is determined by the margin of error that would apply to the poll assuming a random sample.
-The margin of error for a poll with a random sample of 1,000 people, for example, is +/- 3.1%.
+The sample size weighting is determined by the margin of error that would apply to the poll, assuming a completely random sampling of the population.
+The margin of error for a poll of 1,000 people, for example, is +/- 3.1%.
 A poll with a sample of 500 people has a margin of error of +/- 4.4%.
 Rather than giving the poll of 500 people half the weight of the poll of 1,000 people, the smaller poll would be weighted at 70% (3.1/4.4) of the larger poll.

 The accuracy rating is determined by comparing the average error, weighted by how recent the election is, of the best performing polling firm to others.
 For example, if the best performing firm had an average error of 1.5 points per party, a firm with an average error of three points per party would be given half the weight.

-All of these ratings are combined to give each poll in the aggregation a weight.
-In sum, this means that newer polls with larger sample sizes from polling firms with a good accuracy record are weighted more heavily than older and smaller polls from firms with a bad track record.
+All of these ratings are combined to give each poll in the projection model a weight (no poll is ever awarded more than 66.7% of the total weight, unless there have been no other polls done recently).
+In short, this means that newer polls with larger sample sizes from experienced polling firms with a good accuracy record are weighted more heavily than older and smaller polls from inexperienced firms with a bad track record.

 The performance of this method